nononovia/Bakerai/README.md

 step_2: pip install all the required libraries.
 step_3: Just run `main.py`. (the model is already uploaded so there will be no training necessary.
 To see how the model was trained, check `NN.py` and `process_data.py`)
 step_4: after running `main.py`, there will be a few tensorflow warnings followed by "Hello!
-This is the chatbot.I am here to make your shopping experience at Sakura effortless!(type 'quit' to quit.)
+This is the chatbot.
+I am here to make your shopping experience at Sakura effortless! (type 'quit' to quit.)
 Let's chat:"
 This means the project is running and you can simply type the questions you have for the bot.

 ## Project Structure